A Riemannian Alternating Descent Ascent Algorithmic Framework for Nonconvex-Linear Minimax Problems on Riemannian Manifolds: Numerical Results

 Table \ref{Tab: FPCA aver10} presents the results on FPCA averaged over 20 runs with different randomly generated initial points.
 From this table, we observe that our proposed RADA-RGD consistently returns the best solutions in terms of the value of $\Phi$ while requiring the least computational time.
 Specifically, on average, our proposed RADA-RGD is more than 10 times faster than the other compared algorithms when $d$ is large.
+We further plot the stationarity gap versus the number of gradient evaluations for two representative instances in Figure \ref{Fig: fpca}.
+As illustrated in the figure, RADA-RGD achieves a faster reduction in the stationarity gap than the other first-order methods.
+Moreover, the similarities and differences between RADA-RGD and RADMM, as discussed in Section \ref{subsection: Interpreting RADA-RGD from the Perspective of ADMM}, provide important insights into the superior performance of RADA-RGD.
+In particular, as shown in Algorithm \ref{Algorithm multiBB2}, an additional update of $p$ is performed before updaing $x$, which means that the Riemannian gradient used to update $x$ in RADA-RGD involves the most up-to-date information of $p$.
+The superior performance of RADA-RGD over ARPGDA further demonstrates that performing multiple Riemannian gradient steps to ensure sufficient descent of the proposed value function $\Phi_{k}$ is much more efficient than simply performing a Riemannian gradient descent step on certain surrogate of $F(\cdot,y)$ for some fixed $y$, as is done in ARPGDA and its Euclidean counterparts \cite{xu2023unified,pan2021efficient,lu2020hybrid,he2024approximation}.